falco-pub/vtiger/README.md

 `./dumpsql.sh vtiger > file.sql` : dump the SQL "vtiger" database into the file `file.sql`
 `./restoresql.sh vtiger < file.sql` : load the SQL file `file.sql` into the "vtiger" database

-### Backup/restore the storage folder (or any other subfolder), from a running container
+### Backup/restore the vtigercrm/storage subfolder (or any other subfolder), from a running container
 Backup the `storage` folder from the `vtiger_vtiger_1` container, to the directory named `storage_backup_20190824`:
 ```
 docker ps